More-2-Eat: Nutrition care pathway and optimized protein supplementation for malnourished elderly patients

 Although designed to be feasible, this best practice algorithm needs to be tested to determine if and how it can be implemented and if patient reported outcomes improve as a result of these improved practices.

-More-2-Eat is focused on implementing this best practice algorithm in five hospitals (one medical unit each) in four provinces to understand the process of implementation, resource requirements and if it improves patient reported outcomes such as food intake and barriers to intake while in hospital.
+More-2-Eat focused on implementing this best practice algorithm in five hospitals (one medical unit each) in four provinces to understand the process of implementation, resource requirements and if it improved patient reported outcomes such as food intake and barriers to intake while in hospital.

 Knowledge Users and Partners:

 Linda Dietrich, MEd, RD — Dietitians of Canada